3n0c7/codecademy_project/README.md

 # codecademy_project
 Mortgage calculator terminal program.
 Can also calculate a simple interest loan.
-There is an option to output to a csv file.
+There is an option to output to a csv file with -o.
+-h help